The Department of Career Services in the Compass at the State University of New York at Oswego invites applications for a 12 month full time position.

 Bachelor’s Degree by time of appointment

-Minimum of one year of experience in college career services or related field, to include internships or Graduate Assistant positions
+One year of experience in college career services or related field

-Experience in planning and implementing programs, events, or conferences
+Experience in planning and implementing career fairs, networking events, career-related conferences, or career exploration activities

 Strong interpersonal, written, verbal communication and presentation skills